 If you see or experience any of these symptoms, especially the tell-tale sunburn like symptoms you need to see a medical professional as soon as possible for antibiotics!
 Ideally, the protocol of those suffering with Lymphedema is to have a bottle of antibiotics on hand at home so they can be taken immediately without delay!
 Most people will respond well to oral antibiotics while others may need stronger antibiotics usually administered via and IV line.
 Timing is very important when getting treatment.

-In all cases, physicians choose a treatment based upon many factors, including the location and extent of the infection, the type of bacteria causing the infection, your medication allergies, and your overall health status.
+In all cases, physicians choose a treatment based upon many factors, including the location and extent of the infection, the type of bacteria causing the infection, co-occurring conditions, your medication allergies, and your overall health status.
 Of course, be sure to tell or remind the treating medical professional of any allergies you have to proposed antibiotics!
 You don’t want to make a bad situation worse.

-Personal: I had a strep throat in 2008 that was treated with Cephalexin, which turned out I was allergic too and ended up in the hospital fighting a medicinal allergy and untreated strep.
+Personal Note 1: I had a strep throat in 2008 that was treated with Cephalexin, which turned out I was allergic too and ended up in the hospital fighting a medicinal allergy and untreated strep.
 The strep toxin settled in my legs creating a bout of cellulitis.
 It all happened so fast that I had a pic line installed in my left arm and chose to treat at home, giving myself multiple antibiotic injections each day for several weeks.
 A large deep ulcer developed on the back of my lower right leg that almost had to be cut out because we couldn’t find a treatment to stop the bacteria growth.
 Our last attempt worked and it took over six months to heal the ulcer.
 I’m sure many of you know what I am talking about!

-Takeaways on Wound Care
+Takeaways on Skin and Wound Care